-CircuitPython is a variant of MicroPython which is designed specifically for beginners, and use the chipsets on Adafruit boards, like the SAMD21.
+CircuitPython is a variant of MicroPython which is designed specifically for beginners, and use the chipsets on Adafruit boards, like the SAMD21 and SAMD51.
 They are 98% the same and use the same interpreter core, just some of the helper libraries vary in naming.

-The Feather M0 Express is the first in a line of products specifically designed for CircuitPython.
-The SAMD21 microcontroller is inexpensive while still being full featured with native USB, multi serial (I2C and SPI) engines called SERCOMs and a 10 bit DAC.
+The Feather M0 Express and M4 express are the first in a line of products specifically designed for CircuitPython.
+The SAMD21 and SAMD51 microcontrollers are inexpensive while still being full featured with native USB, multi serial (I2C and SPI) engines called SERCOMs and a 10 bit DAC.
 Its 256k on board flash is supplemented with an external flash chip that gives a huge two megabytes for your code and all of our CircuitPython libraries.
 The status NeoPixel gives you information on the state of CircuitPython even when its unplugged from a computer.
 Its perfect for rapid prototyping of sensor driven projects.

 - UF2 bootloader for easy drag and drop flashing

 - 2MB SPI Flash for storing all your code, libraries and data files